 \begin{examplecont}{exm:rotation}{B} The group of orthonormal matrices acts on the sample space $\mathcal{Y} = \mathbb{R}^n$ through matrix multiplication.
-In this context, the collection of orbits $\mathcal{Y} / \mathcal{G}$ is the collection of hyperspheres in dimension $n$, each with a different radius.
-Given some unit vector $\iota$ we can assign the vector $r\iota$ as the orbit representative of the orbit with radius $r \geq 0$.
-The corresponding orbit selector is the map $Y \mapsto \|Y\|_2\iota$, since $Y$ is on the hypersphere with radius $\|Y\|_2$. \end{examplecont}
+Here, the collection of orbits $\mathcal{Y} / \mathcal{G}$ is the collection of hyperspheres in dimension $n$, each with a different radius.
+Given a unit vector $\iota$, we can assign the vector $r\iota$ as the orbit representative of the orbit with radius $r \geq 0$.
+The corresponding orbit selector is the map $y \mapsto \|y\|_2\iota$, since $y$ is on the hypersphere with radius $\|y\|_2$. \end{examplecont}

 \begin{exm}[One orbit] If there is just a single orbit, we say that the group acts \emph{transitively} on the sample space.
 As the orbits partition the sample space, this means the sample space is the orbit.